 Heinitzburg Castle offers great sundowner views and is a good place for a dinner splurge (we did both) reflecting on an amazing Namibian road trip!…

 Well, that brings us to the end of the Ghost around the Globe road trip through Namibia, connecting the amazing 7 highlights of Namibia!… Interested in combining your Namibia trip with other destinations?
-Have a look at my Ethiopia blog (in case flying with Ethiopian Air).
+Check out my South Africa posts, or have a look at my Ethiopia blog (in case flying with Ethiopian Air).